ChromeUniverse/Tank-Battle/public/README.md

 # Public static files

-All public HTMLs, client-side scripts and stylesheets are located here.
+All public frontend scripts and stylesheets are located here.

 ## Folder structure